-One of the challenges of treating metastasis is that cells spread early, can become dormant, but can resume growth up to years later.
+One of the challenges of treating metastasis is that cells spread early, even before the original tumor is detected.
+Those disseminated cells can become dormant and can resume growth months to years later.
 The growth at secondary sites of disseminated cells is called colonization.
-Two of the metastasis suppressor genes discovered by my lab, KISS1 and BRMS1, block colonization.
+One of the metastasis suppressor genes discovered by my lab, BRMS1, blocks colonization.
 Many believe blocking colonization is the most reasonable step of the complex process of metastasis to target clinically.
 And it has the advantage of being able to prevent metastases as well as stabilize already existing metastases.
 By blocking growth after tumor cells have already disseminated, the possibility of rendering cancer a chronic, but controllable, disease becomes a practical reality.

 Metastasis suppressors are typically lost, or the genes are 'turned off' when cancer becomes metastatic.
 Therefore, strategies to restore function of these suppressors represent a promising and novel avenue for metastatic therapy.
 Gene therapy (replacing the gene) is currently not practical.
 And size limitations of the proteins made by metastasis suppressor genes restrict their use as therapeutics (i.e., they're too big and unstable for use as drugs).
 However, smaller pieces have advantages from the perspective of drug development.
-We proposed that small pieces (called peptides) of some suppressor molecules could overcome these limitations to block metastasis.
+We propose that small pieces (called peptides) of some suppressor molecules could overcome these limitations to block metastasis.